-Below is my first published remix of 2018–a project on which I collaborated with fellow LA JUNTA SOUND SYSTEM member, David Cardena aka degruvme.
+Below is the first remix that I published in 2018–a project on which I collaborated with fellow LA JUNTA SOUND SYSTEM member, David Cardena aka degruvme.
 It’s an African disco inspired re-envisioning of Burkina Faso’s WUIWA and their traditional kora and balafon heavy tune “Sou”.
 It’s out now on France’s RADIO KRIMI RECORDS.

 Here, too are my remixes of a couple of favorite local Los Angeles bands making excellent new Afro-Latin music, QUITAPENAS and Las Cafeteras, respectively: